CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/README.md

 1. Deploy a Redis instance on Google memorystore (it's too expensive to host this 24/7), and then obtain its ip address to plug into the build arguments in the script below.
 In this example, the ip addr is 10.189.63.187 (see image below)
 ![image](resources/images/redis-instance.png)

 2. Deploy a RabbitMQ instance via CloudAMQP (free tier).
-Currently, Wei Rui has done this already so just contact him to get the full confidential RabbitMQ URL (hosted on CloudAMQP) to plug into the build arguments in the script below
+Currently, one of our members, Wei Rui, has done this already so just contact him to get the full confidential RabbitMQ URL (hosted on CloudAMQP) to plug into the build arguments in the script below

 3. Ensure you have plugged in the necessary details from step 1 and step 2 into the script below.
 Build each service (with environment variable provided wherever needed) and push to gcr. *If this is your first time docker pushing to gcr, you would need to link your Google account with docker first, and then select the PeerPrep project.
 Do that before proceeding.*